17th Circuit Court

 Phone: (616) 632-5071

 The Personal Protection Office assists victims of domestic violence and victims of stalking in obtaining personal protection orders, assists the petitioning party with processing extensions, violations and assists restrained parties with the processing of making objections.
-In 2012, the Circuit Court processed 1,900 Petitions for Personal Protection Order.
+In 2022, the Circuit Court processed over 2,942 Petitions for Personal Protection Order.

 The PPO Office will assist in making the filing process go as smoothly as possible.
 Please remember that you have initiated your own lawsuit, you are representing yourself in this action.
 The PPO staff are not attorneys, investigators, enforcers or process servers.

 The petitioner and respondent:

 - Are husband and wife and an action for annulment, divorce, or support (is/not) pending